martim00/aventura/engine/README.md

-# Development set up for Phaser 3, Webpack, and ES6.

-This is the final version of the project we create in https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/.

-For a guide on the concepts included in this project and how to build it from scratch, take a look at [the blog post](https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/).
+# New stuff is here

+This is pretty much the game engine.
+You can just cloning it and starting using.

 ## Using This Project

 1. Make a directory somewhere in your file system where you want to keep your project.
 1. `cd` into that directory from the command line.
-1. Clone this project with `git clone https://github.com/snowbillr/phaser3-webpack-es6-dev-starter.git`.
+1. Clone this project with `git clone https://github.com/martim00/aventura.git`.
+1. Start making your game

 ## Installing Dependencies